FOSSRIT/SFpresent/flock-slides.rst

 ----

+:data-y: r1200

 Distribution:
 =============
 OLPC XO latops are distributed in two distinct ways.

-1. Deployments: Ordered by governments or schools
+#.
+Deployments: Ordered by governments or schools

-2. Give One Get One Program: Public Support
+#.
+Give One Get One Program: Public Support

 Currently, OLPC doesn't directly sell XO laptops to users but are known to hold fundraisers where they may be purchsed.